saurabh1088/notes/iOS/wwdc/wwdc25/OptimizeSwiftUIPerformanceUsingInstruments.md

 ---

-## Introducing the SwiftUI Instrument
+## Introducing the SwiftUI Instrument - New this year

-Instruments 26 introduces a next-generation **SwiftUI instrument** specifically designed to help identify performance issues in SwiftUI apps.
+Instruments in Xcode 26 introduces a next-generation **SwiftUI instrument** specifically designed to help identify performance issues in SwiftUI apps.
 The updated SwiftUI template in Instruments includes several key instruments:

 * **SwiftUI Instrument:** The core new instrument for analyzing SwiftUI-specific performance.
 * **Time Profiler:** Shows CPU usage over time, helping to identify where your app is spending its processing cycles.